Effective as of: 30 June 2023

 Confidential Information means any proprietary information, know-how and data disclosed or made available by one party to the other party but does not include any information which:

-Customer means the business or individual names that has registered to use the Service or on whose behalf that registration was made or the customer named in the Customer Information;
+Customer means the business or individual that has registered to use the Service or on whose behalf that registration was made or the customer named in the Customer Information;

-Customer’s Integrated Services and Products means services or products (including third party services or products) which are integrated (in any way) by or for the Customer with the Primary Microsoft Product (or with the SaaS), regardless of who undertakes that integration work or how it is undertaken;
+Customer’s Integrated Services and Products means services or products (including third party services or products) which are integrated (in any way) by or for the Customer with the Primary Microsoft Product (or with the Service), regardless of who undertakes that integration work or how it is undertaken;

 Digital Signing Service means the provision of a service which enables the Customer and the Customer’s Recipients to digitally sign documents;

 Fixed Term means the fixed term for supply of the Service, agreed in writing between SuiteFiles or relevant Authorised Partner and the Customer;

 Force Majeure Event means any war, riot, third party strike, natural disaster or other circumstance of a similar nature that is outside of the control of the affected party;

 GDPR means EU General Data Protection Regulation 2016/679;

 means the GDPR and data protection schedule attached to these Terms, as found at (www.suitefiles.com/gdpr/

 - (a) is removed from the companies register or has a liquidator, receiver, administrator or statutory manager appointed or any equivalent worldwide;